acm-cui/website-cui2025/program/tentative-program.md

 ## PAPER PANEL SCHEDULE

 ### Paper panel #1: Trust, Human Behaviour, and CUIs
+*	Hearing Ambiguity: Exploring Beyond-Gender Impressions of Artificial Ambiguous Voices
+*	Navigating the Fog: How University Students Recalibrate Sensemaking Practices to Address Plausible Falsehoods in LLM Outputs
 *	Towards Teams being Led by a Conversational Agent
 *	How Managers Perceive AI-Assisted Conversational Training for Workplace Communication
 *	Exploring Artists’ and Art Viewers’ Perspectives for Art Chatbots: Implications for a Design Framework
+*	User Preferences in Conversational AI for Healthcare: Insights from an Interview Study
 *	When AI Joins the Negotiation Table: Evaluating AI as a Moderator
-*	Hearing Ambiguity: Exploring Beyond-Gender Impressions of Artificial Ambiguous Voices
-* Navigating the Fog: How University Students Recalibrate Sensemaking Practices to Address Plausible Falsehoods in LLM Outputs

 ### Paper panel #2: Designing CUIs
 *	Design Activity Simulation: Opportunities and Challenges in Using Multiple Communicative AI Agents to Tackle Design Problems